The-Mycelium-Network/project-template/CONTRIBUTOR_ROLES.md

 Invited experts are nominated using the relevant [issue template](https://github.com/The-Mycelium-Network/community/issues/new/choose) on the Mycelium Network community repository.
 A nomination can be approved by any of the following:

-- Two other topic experts
+- Two other topic experts.
-- A topic expert and maintainer
+- A topic expert and maintainer.
-- Two maintainers
+- Two maintainers.

 ### Invited experts responsibilities